Chiropractic controversy and criticism: Vertebral subluxation

-Vertebral subluxation, the core concept of chiropractic, is not based on solid science.
-The concept of subluxation remains unsubstantiated and largely untested, and has been the subject of a debate about whether to keep it in the chiropractic paradigm that has lasted for decades.
+Vertebral subluxation, the core concept of chiropractic, based on both physical science and metaphysical concepts.
+The concept of subluxation is subject to new and emerging research, and has been the subject of a debate about whether to keep it in the chiropractic paradigm that has lasted for decades.
 It has been argued that dogmatic commitment to subluxation is a significant barrier to chiropractic as a profession: it brings ridicule from the scientific community and perpetuates a marketing tradition in chiropractic that leads to charges of quackery.

 Innate intelligence

 Lon Morgan, DC, a reform chiropractor, expressed his view of Innate Intelligence this way: "Innate Intelligence clearly has its origins in borrowed mystical and occult practices of a bygone era.
 It remains untestable and unverifiable and has an unacceptably high penalty/benefit ratio for the chiropractic profession.
 The chiropractic concept of Innate Intelligence is an anachronistic holdover from a time when insufficient scientific understanding existed to explain human physiological processes.
 It is clearly religious in nature and must be considered harmful to normal scientific activity."

 Chiropractic historian Joseph C. Keating Jr. articulated that "So long as we propound the "One cause, one cure" rhetoric of Innate, we should expect to be met by ridicule from the wider health science community.
 Chiropractors can't have it both ways.
 Our theories cannot be both dogmatically held vitalistic constructs and be scientific at the same time.
 The purposiveness, consciousness and rigidity of the Palmers' Innate should be rejected."